#Endometriosis Bloating | Endometriosis Intestinal Gas EndoBelly Treatment | Dr Steven Vasilev

 Endometriosis Appendectomy Benefits

-Guidelines suggest that women between teen years and early thirties, when they are undergoing surgery for another reason such as endometriosis excision, should consider having the appendix removed.
-The reasons are: 1/ this prevents appendicitis from any cause and the last thing someone wants is to have multiple surgeries, 2/ the appendix may be involved microscopically with endometriosis and, if the appendix is not removed, this can grow over time and cause problems, 3/ in large published series of appendixes removed surgically many other unexpected appendiceal abnormalities are uncommonly found when the pathologist looks under the microscope, including types of cancer.
+Guidelines suggest that women between teen years and mid thirties, when they are undergoing surgery for another reason such as endometriosis excision, should consider having the appendix removed.
+Beyond this age it depends on individual factors.
+The reasons supporting appendectomy are: 1/ this prevents appendicitis from any cause and the last thing someone wants is to have multiple surgeries, 2/ the appendix may be involved microscopically with endometriosis and, if the appendix is not removed, this can grow over time and cause problems, 3/ in large published series of appendixes removed surgically many other unexpected appendiceal abnormalities are uncommonly found when the pathologist looks under the microscope, including types of cancer.
 After the mid-thirties the rate of appendicitis goes down to where the risks of appendectomy are higher than the risk of appendicitis.
 However, the other issues noted above still apply and it is something to discuss with your surgeon.

 Endometriosis Appendectomy Risks

-The risks of appendectomy are primarily related to infection and a possible bowel leak where the base of the appendix is sutured closed or stapled.
-This risk is small, usually less than 1%, but in the worst case scenario this can lead to an abscess forming which might require additional surgery and can ruin reproductive organs.
+The risks of appendectomy are primarily related to infection and a possible bowel leak where the base of the appendix is sutured closed, clipped or stapled.
+This risk is small, usually less than 1%, but in the worst case scenario this can lead to an abscess forming which might require additional surgery and can impact fertility if the infection is severe.
+A risk-benefit discussion with your surgeon is very important.

 One always hears about bloating and abdominal distention being a sign of ovarian cancer.
 Unfortunately, endometriosis is associated with a small but significant increased risk of some epithelial ovarian cancers (EOC).
 It is not clear if women with endometriosis are at higher risk for other types of cancer, but it seems this risk may be relatively low.
 A combined analysis of studies, representing almost 8000 women with ovarian cancer, the results suggested that there is a threefold (3X) risk of clear cell cancer (a subtype of ovarian cancer) and twofold (2X) risk for endometrioid and low grade serous ovarian cancer (other subtypes).
 Another study which reviewed 50,000 women in Finland with endometriosis showed that the risk was 2 to 3X more for those with endometriomas (ovarian “chocolate cysts”).